quixio/template-mqtt-ingestion/README.md

 Other services will reference these secrets directly in their project deployment configurations, so they do not need to be manually entered.

+### Service Startup Delays and Application Restarts

+Upon first sync, it is normal that some applications may restart/error a few times while some of its dependencies are still starting up.

+Applications should not need to restart more than 3-5 times before everything is up and running.

 ## Project Architecture